-Note: At the present time, the only recognized IRIS Auditor Training Course is the one delivered by ESC International on behalf of IRIS.
+Note: At the present time, the only recognized IRIS Auditor Training Course and Examination is the one developed and managed by Social Accountability International on behalf of IRIS.
+Note: Those individuals qualified prior to March 2024 under the ESCI version of the IRIS Auditor Training Course are similarly recognized.